 How Are Learning Differences Assessed?

 At Ochester Psychological Services, LLC a psychoeducational evaluation begins with an Initial Assessment.
 This is a clinical interview with the client and/or guardian.
 In addition, the client and/or guardian may complete some forms and academic and treatment records will be reviewed.
 By the end of the Initial Assessment, a plan will be developed to address the client’s needs.
 Most clients will be administered an IQ test to determine overall cognitive abilities and an achievement test to determine current level of academic skills.
+Measures of effort and forthrightness may also be included.
 Other specialized tests may be administered as needed to provide more detailed information about specific skills in the domains of reading, writing, math, language, memory, motor skills, executive functioning and/or attention.
 There may be questionnaires to be filled out by teachers or significant others to supplement testing data.
 A report will be generated integrating data from the interview, records, and the results of the interview, testing, and questionnaires.
 A feedback session is then scheduled to explain the results and recommendations and to answer any questions.